How to keep a house warmer in winter. Easy solutions that still allows natural light to shine through.

 HOW TO KEEP A HOUSE WARMER IN WINTER

-There are a few things you can do to keep your house warmer in winter
+Here are a few things we do to keep our house warmer in winter

-- Make sure there are no drafts coming in around your windows, and if so, using caulking
+- Make sure there are no drafts coming in around your windows, and if so, use caulking or pool noodles.

 Growing up in New England, it was common to wrap your windows in clear plastic wrap.
 But that would not work for these giant bathroom windows.
 Nor was I about to block all that beautiful natural light with a thick heavy curtain!